Your first antenatal visit

 Finding out about your baby

 Your doctor or midwife will work out how many weeks you have been pregnant.
 This will let them work out the due date of your baby.

 If you’re not sure when your last period was, they may book a dating scan.
 This is an ultrasound that will help figure out which week of pregnancy you are in.

 Tests are available to check for some problems that may affect your baby.
 You don’t have to have these tests — it’s up to you.
 Your midwife or doctor will tell you about the tests and how much they will cost.

 Discussing your antenatal care options

-During this first appointment, your GP or midwife will give you information and discuss which model of care you would like to have for your antenatal appointments and the birth.
+During your first appointment, your midwife or doctor will give you information about antenatal care.
+They will talk with you about which model of care you would like for your pregnancy and birth.
 You'll be able to discuss:

-- who will be your main antenatal carer
+- who will be your main maternity carer

 - where you would like to receive your antenatal care